 Gala Yuzawa Skiing and Snowboarding

 The Gala Ski Resort has two vertical halves to it.
-From the train station and the Cowabunga building at the base, the gondola takes you from 358 metres of elevation up to 800 metres.
+From the train station and the Cowabunga building at the base, the gondola takes you from 358 metres of elevation up to about 800 metres.
 This lower half of the mountain is primarily for access.
-At the end of the day, beginners can download the gondola to the train station, whilst intermediates and above can race down the sometimes icy trail to catch the bullet train.
+At the end of the day, beginners can download the gondola to the train station, whilst intermediates and above can race down the sometimes icy Downhill Course to catch the bullet train.

-The Northern Area is mostly comprised of green runs, and it connects to the
+The Northern Area is mostly comprised of green runs and terrain park features, and it connects to the Ishiuchi Maruyama Ski Resort.

-Ishiuchi Maruyama Ski Resort.
 The Central Area has a mix of beginner and intermediate runs and is the busiest area, especially at the hub of the chair lifts.
-The reasonably quiet Southern Area has intermediate and advanced runs and connects with the

 Crowds